OxIonics/ionics_fits/README.md

 ## Fuzzing

-- fuzzing ais non-deterministic (random parameter values, randomly generated datasets) exploration of the parameter space.
+- fuzzing is non-deterministic (random parameter values, randomly generated datasets) exploration of the parameter space.
 - used when developing / debugging fits, but not automatically run by CI
 - run with `poe fuzz` (see `--help` for details)